Make a difference in 2023! Discover our cheapest programs

 The holiday period in Guatemala is vibrant, colourful and exciting.
 This special project is designed to help volunteers enjoy the festive season while pitching in with valuable community initiatives.
 Many projects are closed at this time of year, but this provides an inspiring way to still do something meaningful and contribute to the local community.

 Please note, the order of this work may be subject to change based on local requirements.
-In 2022, this project is only available to volunteers who begin the weeks of 19th and 27th December - volunteers should arrive in the morning the day before your project starts.
+In 2024, this project is only available to volunteers who begin the weeks of 16th and 30th of December - volunteers should arrive on the day before the project starts.

 Why do Holiday Experience volunteering in Antigua with IVHQ?